7 Free, Open Source Log Management Tools

 While most feature-rich log management software are paid offerings, these open source/free log management tools are a great way to begin without the added expense.
 As your applications and logging needs grow, you should weigh the total cost of self-hosting or building your own logging tools versus paying the cost of feature-rich, hosted log management systems.

-Here are the best free log management tools
+The best free log management tools available today

 Many of these tools provide the features of hosted services, without the added expense.